ecarjat/iocage-plugin-calibre-web/README.md

 * `iocage fetch -P calibre-web.json --name calibre-web dhcp=on --branch 'test'`

 ## TODO
-1. Maybe update can be done from inside the app (check repo arter updage)
-2. Show version in Freenas plugins
+1. Change the user that runs the service (from root to calibreweb)
-3. Add settings (https://github.com/timsavage/iocage-plugin-dnsmasq or https://github.com/gitbulb/iocage-plugin-openvpn) maybe to configure database path
+2. Add settings (like https://github.com/timsavage/iocage-plugin-dnsmasq or https://github.com/gitbulb/iocage-plugin-openvpn) when available in Freenas UI
-4. Add conversion binaries (ebook-convert, unrar?)